objektwerks/kotlin/README.md

 Apps
 ----
->The default app is: console.App

->Unlike Scala Sbt, Gradle does not provide a list of available apps to run.
->So kindly review the Run section below.
+>The following apps are available:
 1. console/App
 2. http/ChuckNorrisClient
 3. http/NowServer
 4. javafx/ChuckNorrisFxApp
 5. swing/ChuckNorrisApp
+>The default app is: console.App See the Run section below.

+>**Note:** Unlike Scala Sbt, Gradle does not provide a list of available apps to run.

 Gradle
 ------